10m+

 Who might need a guarantor mortgage?

-A guarantor can help you get on the property ladder if you are struggling to get a mortgage.
-It might be because you have:
+A guarantor can help you get on the property ladder if you have difficulty getting a mortgage.

-• bad or sparse credit history
+- A bad or sparse credit history

-• just started a new job
+- Recently started a new job

-• a low or inconsistent income
+- A low or inconsistent income

 Who can be a guarantor?

-A good credit history and assets, such as savings or property, are also a must.
-Each lender will have its own guarantor criteria.
+A good credit history and assets, such as savings or property, are also necessary.

-You should check whether the guarantor has plans to take out a mortgage in the future because they may not be able to if they are still providing collateral for your loan.
+It’s worth noting each lender will have its own guarantor criteria.
+You should check whether your guarantor plans to get a mortgage, as they may not be able to if they act as collateral for your loan.

-The guarantor may not need to be on your mortgage for the duration of the loan.
-If you make every repayment in full for a period of time or build up some equity in the property, you can speak to your lender about removing the guarantor.
+If you make every repayment in full for a period of time or build up equity in your property, you can speak to your lender about removing your guarantor.

 How much can I borrow with a guarantor mortgage?